demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

 If you see differences in the user criteria validation between ServiceNow and Microsoft Search or Microsoft 365 Copilot, set `glide.knowman.block_access_with_no_user_criteria` system property to `no`.

-### 6. A logout successfully window appears when completing the OAuth process.
+### 6. A 'Logout successfully' window appears when completing the OAuth process

-While completing the OAuth process, a 'logout successfully' window appears without prompting ServiceNow credentials.
+While completing the OAuth process, a "Logout successfully" window may appear without prompting for ServiceNow credentials.

-By default, ServiceNow connects with Microsoft 365 Admin credentials with SSO from a browser login and fails.
-As a result, the 'logout successfully' window appears.
+By default, ServiceNow attempts to connect using Microsoft 365 Admin credentials through Single Sign-On (SSO) from a browser login, which can cause the connection to fail.
+As a result, the "Logout successfully" window appears.

+![Screenshot shows the 'logout successfully' window](media/servicenow-knowledge-connector/image1-issue6.png)

 To resolve this issue, follow these steps:

-![Screenshot shows the 'logout successfully' window](media/servicenow-knowledge-connector/image1-issue6.png)

-1. In a private browser window, first sign-in with your ServiceNow credentials.
+1. Open a private browser window and sign in with your ServiceNow credentials.
-2. Open a new tab and sign-in with the Microsoft 365 Admin center.
-This can take the ServiceNow SSO, sign-out and switch if needed.
+2. In a new tab, sign in to the Microsoft 365 Admin Center.
+This allows ServiceNow SSO to sign out and switch credentials if needed.
-3. Try the Oauth configuration again, the following window appears to authorize it.
+3. Try the OAuth configuration again.
+The following window should appear to authorize the connection:

 ![Screenshot shows the 'Oauth configuration' window](media/servicenow-knowledge-connector/image2-issue6.png)